Struggles & Successes Of Interracial Dating

 People Make Snide Comments About Your Partner's Race

-Upon finding out her white friend's new boyfriend is black, Ignorant Girlfriend says: "How could you date a black guy?
+Upon finding out her white friend's new boyfriend is black,a Girlfriend says ignorantly: "How could you date a black guy?
 I could never be attracted to a black guy!"
-Or, when meeting his best friend's new Asian girlfriend, Ignorant Guy Friend says: "Does she speak English?"
+Or, when meeting his best friend's new Asian girlfriend, another Guy Friend says ignorantly : "Does she speak English?"
 Meanwhile, she was born and raised in Michigan, and she speaks better English than he does.
-The fastest way to finding out your friends are racist is to date outside of your race.
+Sometimes, it seems that the quickest way to find out your friends are racist is to date outside of your race.

-Interracial dating is far from easy, but thennothing worth having in life usually is.
-You should pursue a relationship with someone who is interested in being with you.
+Interracial dating is far from easy, but then nothing worth having in life usually is.
+You should pursue a relationship with someone who is interested in being with you and you are also interested in being with.
 However, it is also important to understand that an interracial relationship is not like other relationships.
 You will more than likely endure hate, criticism, and unintended racism like never before, and it is important to be aware of this before going into a relationship,so you aren't blindsided later on.

 People Try To Guess Your Partner's Race